Rebuilding trust in your marriage can be difficult when your spouse has done something to break that trust. Here are a few suggestions and help.

 - Together, set specific goals for getting your marriage back on track.

-- Both of you must renew your commitment to your marriage and one another.
+- To rebuild the trust in your marriage, both of you must renew your commitment to your marriage and one another.

 - The wounded spouse must share the pain.
 The other spouse must acknowledge the hurt caused by the devastating experience of being lied to or cheated on.